blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/deployment.md

 ### Configuring ${solution_name} for your Docker registry

-If you invoke ${solution_name} with an image reference, versus an image that has been saved to a .tar file, it uses the Docker-Java library (${docker_java_project_url}) to access the Docker registry to pull the image.
+If you invoke ${solution_name} with an image reference, versus an image that has been saved to a .tar file, it uses the docker-Java library (${docker_java_project_url}) to access the Docker registry to pull the image.

-If *docker pull {targetimage}* works from the command line, then ${solution_name} is also able to pull that image, because Docker-Java can be configured the same way as the Docker command line utility.
+If *docker pull {targetimage}* works from the command line, then ${solution_name} is also able to pull that image, because docker-Java can be configured the same way as the Docker command line utility.

-There are other ways to configure Docker-Java.
-For more information on configuring Docker-Java and ${solution_name} for your Docker registry, refer to: ${docker_java_project_url}#Configuration.
+There are other ways to configure docker-Java.
+For more information on configuring docker-Java and ${solution_name} for your Docker registry, refer to: ${docker_java_project_url}#Configuration.

 ${solution_name} does not override any of the configuration settings in the code,